 I am a historian specialising in contemporary history.
 I completed my secondary school in Bratislava, and graduated from the Comenius University Bratislava in 1993.

 For six years, I used to be a teacher at a private school in Galanta city.
 I spent the academic year 1999 to 2000 as a teacher of history at Ashville College Harrogate (North Yorkshire) an independent day and boarding school run by the Methodist Church.
 When I returned home, I spent six years as a teacher in my previous secondary school in Bratislava.
-I gained my PhD. title in 2004 at my alma mater in Bratislava, and became an Associate Professor of History (Docent) at the History Department of the Pécsi Tudományegyetem, Hungary, in April 2015.
+I gained my PhD. at my alma mater in Bratislava in 2004.
+I became an Associate Professor of History (Docent) at the History Department of the Pécsi Tudományegyetem, Hungary, in April 2015.
 On November 9, 2015 I was appointed a Vice-Dean for Science at the Faculty of Education of the University of J. Selye.
 Since April 2016, I am a member of the international Advisory Board at Professor Csaba Békés's Cold War History Research Center at the Corvinus University Budapest.
 In 2019, I established a PhD. school in History Didactics at the History Department of Faculty of Education of J. Selye University.
 In September 2019 I received the Rector's Award for ,,outstanding scientific publication” at the Selye University.
 Since 2009, I have been a Member of the Editorial Board of "Történelemt@nítás" - Online Journal on History Didactics.
 Since 2020, I have been a Member of the Sientific Editorial Board of the journal Človek a spoločnosť, published by Spoločenskovedný ústav of the Slovak Academy of Sciences, Košice.

-Since 2005, I have been researching & teaching at the Departmet of History at the University of J. Selye, Komarno, Slovakia.
-I have been focusing on two main fields of interest: the history of the Cold War (incl. international relations, media propaganda and urban developement in communist towns), and History Didactics (incl. methodology and research of history textbooks).
+Since 2005, I have been researching & teaching at the Department of History at the University of J. Selye, Komarno, Slovakia.
+I have been focusing on two main fields of interest: history of the Cold War (incl. international relations, media propaganda and urban developement in communist towns), and History Didactics (incl. research of history textbooks).

 To date, I have published 14 books, including: